SymphonicTanning/EarlyCovid/README.md

 hyper-coagulation.

-## OTC supplements with SARS-CoV-2 antiviral activity.
+## OTC Supplements with SARS-CoV-2 Antiviral Activity.

 Vitamin D - Vitamin D has long been known to have immunomodulatory and antiviral effects.
 Specific to SARS-CoV-2, it is proposed that Vitamin D